Blogs

 68–70°

-Year-round water temperature — up to 35 degrees cooler than Austin summer air
+Year-round water temperatures up to 35 degrees cooler than Austin summer air

 800K+